JLESC/jlesc.github.io/_projects/sdc_detection.md

 test the developed tools and deploy them on their machines.
 We expect to gather large amounts of data from diverse systems to have enough statistical robustness to draw clear conclusions on SDC occurrence in large scale systems.

+We are improving the neural network based SDC detector to work on 3D datasets.

 ## References